If overseas online shoppers can't read your website, your chances of succeeding globally are pretty slim.

 Businesses also need to localize other aspects of their e-commerce offerings in addition to language, the study showed.
 Research found that privacy, payment methods, delivery and customs are major components of a localization strategy that can affect the global online experience.

 Editor’s Note: Considering an e-commerce solution for your business?
-If you’re looking for information to help you choose the one that’s right for you, use the questionnaire below to have our sister site, Buyer Zone, provide you with information from a variety of vendors for free:
+If you’re looking for information to help you choose the one that’s right for you, use the questionnaire below to get information from a variety of vendors for free:

 "There should be no question about localizing your website and product information if you want to sell more goods or services to global customers," DePalma said.
 "Localization must be a critical element in your plans to support the user experience and engage customers in a brand dialogue."